bumps/bumps/doc/guide/index.rst

      :class:`DEFit <refl1d.fitter.PTFit>`, which adjust the fitting
      parameters, trying to find the best fit.
 See :ref:`optimizer-guide` for a description of available optimizers and :ref:`option-guide` for a description of the bumps options.
+Entropy can be calculated when the fit is complete.
+See :ref:`entropy-guide`.

 .. toctree::